molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 reached, one or several (depending on the category) icebergs  calve, and are treated as lagragian floats afterward.
 They travel in the ocean under the influence of ocean currents and atmospheric winds.
 As soon as they calve, icebergs start to melt and the resulting freshwater flux is applied at the cells occupied by the icebergs at a given instant.
 A latent heat flux is also applied.
+Decision was taken to use this approach to deal with solid freshwater flux, at least for the runs performed in the first phase of the project (ICB is not compatible with AGRIF nests).
   * In addition to the freshwater discharge files (liquid of solid) associated to the 3 NEMO modules, depth information for RNF and
 ISF is also required, in two separated files.
+#### 2.6.2 Data set:

-Several data base are being used for preparing the fresh-water discharge files:
+Several data base are being used for preparing the fresh-water discharge files, and they have different frequencies.
+Some developpments were done in NEMO in order to deal with multi-dataset.
+(Details can be found in this [technical note](../Doc/Multiple_frequency_runoff.md)).
+This allow to have as many NEMO input files as data set, taking care of not having overlap between different files.
+Data set are:
   * **ISBA** land surface system provides **daily** (1979-2018) river discharge for the global ocean.
 Specific analysis were carried out for the biggest rivers, whose impact are being studied in IMHOTEP : Amazon, Orinoco, Niger, Congo, Brahmaputra, Ganges, Irriwady.
 ISBA data are in general very consistent with observations, and the interannual variability is well captured.
 Decision was taken to use this data set for all the rivers, except for Greenland and Antarctica.
+They will be used in **RNF** module.
 F.Papa, W. Llowel provide the data.
 (See the [preparation](./BUILD/RUNOFF_ISBA/README.md) of the corresponding file).
   * **GrIS** (Greenland Ice Sheet mass balance) data set is used for all freshwater discharges (solid and liquid) around Greenland.
 It provides **monthly** discharges (1950-2018) for 262 points around the island.
-Unfortunatly, eORCA025 model grid is too coarse to take into account the narrow fjords where most of the Greenland Glaciers, and the surface runoff reach the sea.
+Unfortunatly, eORCA025 model grid is too coarse to take into account the narrow fjords where most of the Greenland glaciers, and the surface runoff reach the sea.
 However, data provided by J. Mouginot, P. Mathiot and N. Jourdain consists in both solid and liquid freshwater discharges, at the coastal model grid points corresponding to the 262 original points.
-For each source a depth is associated, taking into account both the depth of glacier toungs and the depth of bathymetric sills in the fjords.
-Comparing this depths to the first-guess model depths clearly shows big discrepancies.
+For each source a depth is associated, taking into account both the depth of glacier tongues and the depth of bathymetric sills in the fjords.
+Comparison of these  depths with the first-guess model depths clearly points out big discrepancies.
 Hence, a new bathymetry for the model was derived from the BedMachineGreenland, high resolution bathymetric data, around Greenland and merged with the general eORCA025 bathymetry.
 See [details](./BUILD/GREENLAND-BATHY/README.md).
-For the solid contribution, it is known that a certain amount of the calved iceberg from the glacier front, just melt in the fjord before reaching the open ocean.
+For the solid contribution, it is known that a certain amount of the calved icebergs from the glacier front, just melt in the fjord before reaching the open ocean.
 There are some estimate (quite few indeed) published in the litterature, giving the proportion of icebergs reaching the oceans over the total amount of calved icebergs at the glacier front.
 This proportion is within a range of 30% to 80%.
-In order to go ahead, a decision was taken to make a first GFWF data set, assuming that 50% of the calved icebergs melt in the fjords, thus converting the equivalent solid discharge to liquid discharge.
+In order to go ahead, a decision was taken to make a first  data set, assuming that 50% of the calved icebergs melt in the fjords, thus converting the equivalent solid discharge to liquid discharge.
-In summary : GrIS provides (1) FW fluxes for RNF (surface freshwater reaching the sea by coastal rivers or percolating through the glaciers), (2) FW fluxes for ISF (50% of the iceberg mass melted in the fjords) and (3) calving rate (50% of the icebergs not melted in the fjords).
+In summary : GrIS provides (1) FW fluxes for **RNF** (surface freshwater reaching the sea by coastal rivers or percolating through the glaciers), (2) FW fluxes for **ISF** (50% of the iceberg mass melted in the fjords) and (3) calving rate for **ICB** (50% of the icebergs not melted in the fjords).
 See related details for [RNF and ICB](./BUILD/RUNOFF_GREENLAND/README.md) and for [ISF](./BUILD/RUNOFF_ISF_AA_GR/README.md) Greenland contributions.
   * **Rignot et al (2013)**  **annual climatological** data are used for Antarctica fresh water fluxes.
-Only iceshelf basal melting and iceshelf calving rate are used.
-For eORCA025, data files were prepared by P. Mathiot, using specific CDFTOOLS that he develops for this purpose.
-There are many tricks in this preparation.
+Only iceshelf basal melting and iceshelf calving rate are used (**ISF** and **ICB**).
+For eORCA025, data files were prepared by P. Mathiot, using specific CDFTOOLS that he developped for this purpose.
+(See Technical details for [ICB](./BUILD/CALVING/README.md) and [ISF](./BUILD/RUNOFF_ISF_AA_GR/README.md).

-*TBD : rnf and rnfisf depth files, comment on climatology, comment on multiple data set adaptation, finish RUNOFF_GREENLAND README with GrIS_Create explanation*

-#### 2.6.1 Liquid runoff:
-After several comparision between available data set, decision was take to use the global ISBA reanalysis giving river discharge on 1/2 degree regular grid.
-Comparision with observations, for the main rivers (Amazon, Orinoco, Mississipi, Congo, Niger, Gange, Bramhapoutre, Irriwady) showed that the reanalysis well captures the interannual variability which indicated that is is suitable for the goal of the project.

-Interannual ISBA runoff will be used everywhere in the global ocean except around Antarctica and Greenland.
-   * for antarctica we will use the iceshelf parametrization (ISF NEMO module) of Pierre Mathiot with climatological input files
-   * for Greenland, Jeremie Mouginot prepare interannual file for the runoff (260 selected points).

-#### 2.6.2 Solid runoff (icebergs calving).
-Decision was taken to use calving flux and explicit representation of the icebergs (ICB NEMO module).
-This module is fed by annual calving rate (km3/year) applied at specific locations around Antarctica and Greenland.
-This information is read in NEMO through the `sn_icb` structure.
-Note that in the second part of the projet, when
-AGRIF zoom will be deployed in the North Atlantic, we know that icebergs are not crossing the AGRIF boundaries.
-We have analysed that most of the icebergs are drifting southward so that probably very few may have the tendency to cross the Northern Agrif boundary.

-For Antarctica we will use the input files prepared by Pierre Mathiot, using an annual climatology coherent for calving rate and basal iceshelf melting (for liquid contribution).

-For Greenland, we will use interannual files prepared by Jeremie Mouginot.
-Calving around Greenland mainly occurs in fjords which are not well resolved with the eORCA025 configuration.
-Therefore some specific treatments are being discussed to convert part of the calving rate at the glacier front into liquid runoff at the entrance of the fjords.

-We do note that on Pierre Mathiot file, there is also a contribution for the northern hemisphere, around Greenland, but also for very few spots in Svalblard and Canadian Archipelago.
-These areas are not covered by Jeremie Mouginot work.
-With regard to the AGRIF strategy  in the second part of the project, it is probably safer to just ignore this (small) contribution

-Details of the construction of the calving files are given in this [technical note](./BUILD/CALVING/README.md).
+    * It is worth to be noted that Pierre's file have some calving points in the Northern hemisphere.
+We just skip all these point, as far as
+GrIS data set is used.
+Doing so, we skip very small calving contribution from Svalblard and Canadian Archipelago.
+In fact, in view of the second part of the project, where AGRIF nest will be used in this are we want to avoid icebergs drifting toward the Arctic.
+  * Depth files for RNF and ISF: Although there are mutiple data set with different frequencies, depths where freshwater fluxes are applied are centralized in 2 files, one for each parameterisation.
+The files are created by merging the information of the data set with the program [create_rnf_dep_mask.f90](./BUILD/RUNOFF_MASK_DEP/create_rnf_dep_mask.f90).
+This program also creates a runoff mask where RNF or ISF model points are identified.
+(See details in this [document](./BUILD/RUNOFF_MASK_DEP/README.md).)

 #### 2.6.3 Spinup strategy.
 IMHOTEP first run will use climatological (seasonal) input for the runoff (liquid and solid).

-For ISBA based runoff, the long term 1979-2018 daily climatology will be used.
+  * For ISBA based runoff, the long term 1979-2018 daily climatology will be used.

-For Greenland,  both liquid and solid contributions are pretty stable in the period 1959-1990 and then (from 1990 to present) show strong trends and variations.
+  * For Greenland,  both liquid and solid contributions are pretty stable in the period 1959-1990 and then (from 1990 to present) show strong trends and variations.
 Therefore, we decided to use the 'stable' climatology (based on 1959-1990 period) for the spinup run.
 Sensitivity run, with interannual runoff/calving variability will start in 1980, hence from a stabilized pre-90's state.

-For Antarctica, we only have annual climatology that will be used through the whole project.
+  * For Antarctica, we only have annual climatology that will be used through the whole project.

 ## 3. Preparing run time files: NEMO version dependent.
 At run time, NEMO requires control input files such as namelists for the ocean and the sea-ice, as well as a